spolly/photoreflectance/README.md

 >initial = [1.42, 1.5];

 Make a call to `prTDFFFit.m` using the experimental data and the guess vector.
-Here we set testFit and testGOF to the fit output and goodness of fit output, respectively:
+Here we set testFit and testGOF to the fit output and goodness of fit output, respectively.
+Since the vector 'initial' has 2 values, a 2-oscillator fit will be used.

 >[testFit, testGOF] = prTDFFFit(E, PR, initial);